zaphosting/docs/docs/vserver-linux-databases.md

 Now you are being asked if you want to set a password for the root user, confirm this with **y** for yes.

-Afterwards you have to type in the new password for the user root.
+Afterwards, you have to type in the new password for the user root.

 :::info
 While typing in the password, you won't be able to see it.
-However, this is normal and your password will still be stored.
-Make sure you use a secure

-password for your root user and keep it in a safe place.
+However, this behavior is normal and your password will still be stored.
+Make sure you use a secure password for your root user and keep it in a safe place.
 :::

 ![image](https://user-images.githubusercontent.com/13604413/159171942-82667636-b148-4248-a95d-ad3d9ed3ab47.png)